 family to visit, and starts isolating you by

 they are not good for you.
 This is done very

 subtly, and is often noticed by others before

 you pick up on it.
 He also starts belittling

 Jealousy makes you nasty

-accusing you of flirting with other men, or
+accusing you of flirting with other men or women, or

 what you wear, how you do your hair, where